isomerpages/psd-corp/press-room/speeches/_posts/2018-01-08-post-Speech on Public Sector (Governance) Bill By Mr Ong Ye Kung at Parliament.md

 29\.
 Finally, the Bill makes related amendments to five Acts:

-a. <u>One</u>, an amendment to the Interpretation Act, to set out the longstanding practice where subsidiary legislation made by a statutory board is signed by the chairperson.
-This clarifies that the chairperson’s signature is sufficient to indicate that a statutory board has passed that legislation in resolution without further need for all board members to sign the legislation.3
+<p style="margin-left: 40px"> a. <u>One</u>, One, an amendment to the Interpretation Act, to set out the longstanding practice where subsidiary legislation made by a statutory board is signed by the chairperson.
+This clarifies that the chairperson’s signature is sufficient to indicate that a statutory board has passed that legislation in resolution without further need for all board members to sign the legislation.<sup>3</sup></p>

-The amendment also clarifies that where a statutory board is permitted by any written law to delegate the performance of its functions or the exercise of its powers, this does not apply to the power to make subsidiary legislation.
+<p style="margin-left: 40px">The amendment also clarifies that where a statutory board is permitted by any written law to delegate the performance of its functions or the exercise of its powers, this does not apply to the power to make subsidiary legislation.</p>

-b. <u>Two</u>, amendments to the Fire Safety Act and Police Force Act to remove references to the divisional status of public officers.
+<p style="margin-left: 40px"> b. <u>Two</u>, amendments to the Fire Safety Act and Police Force Act to remove references to the divisional status of public officers.
 This reflects the policy since January 2017 to stop grouping officers by divisional status, to better emphasise skills and performance in the management of officers.
-This is in line with the national SkillsFuture movement.
+This is in line with the national SkillsFuture movement. </p>

-c. <u>Three</u>, an amendment to the Government Contracts Act to allow statutory board employees on secondment to the Government to execute binding contracts on behalf of Government.
-This will improve the efficiency of our work processes, and be fairer to the officer too.
+<p style="margin-left: 40px"> c. <u>Three</u>, an amendment to the Government Contracts Act to allow statutory board employees on secondment to the Government to execute binding contracts on behalf of Government.
+This will improve the efficiency of our work processes, and be fairer to the officer too. </p>

-d. <u>Four</u>, amendments to the Public Service Commission and Legal Service Commission Act.
+<p style="margin-left: 40px"> d. <u>Four</u>, amendments to the Public Service Commission and Legal Service Commission Act.
 Let me provide some background.
 Article 21 of the Constitution states that the President must, in exercising her statutory functions, act in accordance with the advice of the Cabinet, except as provided by the Constitution.
 However, the text of two sections of the PSC &amp; LSC Act is inconsistent with this because it states that the President can exercise her discretion to permit the communication, publication and disclosure of information relating to the Commissions’ work, which should not otherwise be disclosed.
 This inconsistency exists because the PSC &amp; LSC Act was enacted in 1956 before the Constitution was enacted in 1963.
 Article 162 of the Constitution requires any law pre-dating the Constitution to be brought into alignment with the Constitution.
 Hence, we are taking this opportunity to amend the PSC &amp; LSC Act to remove the phrase “acting in his discretion” from two sections of the Act.
-This will not affect the President’s powers, and we have consulted the President’s office before proposing to streamline our statutes.
+This will not affect the President’s powers, and we have consulted the President’s office before proposing to streamline our statutes. </p>

 **Closing Remarks**